xSerpentineX/BubbleBoiBot/README.md

 + Optional spam formatting that converts any fullstops (periods) into commas for easy link spamming.
 - Optional automatic searching for users with a specified username.
 + Seven colour themes for the bot console.
-- A community discord with over seventy members including support channels and support bots (ModMail).
+- How discord server got removed and old discount account got terminated.
+RIP.

 # How to install the bot: